Green Building Council of Australia welcomes first e-mobility and tech start-up

 ABOUT OHMIE GO

-Ohmie GO is proud to be Australia’s leading electric mobility and technology company, which launched in 2018 and was founded by ex-Telecoms Executive Kyle Bolto.
-Ohmie GO is building the future of electric mobility and transport in partnership with Australia's most innovative and sustainable players in the property industry such as Frasers Property Group, Sekisui House, Mulpha International and The GPT Group.
-Ohmie GO has developed and created its own technology to provide electric mobility solutions, including EVs, e-bikes, e-scooters and dedicated resident charging, as a service and amenity within buildings.
-Ohmie GO is disrupting the transport and property industry, by changing the relationship between buildings and mobility.
+Ohmie GO is Australia’s first, and leading, electric mobility platform for buildings, which was founded in 2018.
+Ohmie GO is building the future of electric mobility and transport in partnership with Australia's most innovative and sustainable players in the property industry, changing the relationship between buildings and mobility.

 More Articles